After its march toward Moscow, what's next for Russia's Wagner Group?

 Long before the weekend, the Wagner Group and Russia's Ministry of Defense had been engaged in a war of words.

-Prigozhin accused the Russian military's top brass of bungling the war effort in Ukraine and claimed that Russian Defense Minister Sergei Shoigu and others withheld ammunition from Wagner fighters out of bitterness.
+Prigozhin accused Russian military leaders of bungling the war effort in Ukraine and claimed that Russian Defense Minister Sergei Shoigu and others withheld ammunition from Wagner fighters out of bitterness.

 Earlier this month, Shoigu announced that members of private military companies, including the Wagner Group, would be required to sign contracts with the military by July 1.